MarkDBlackwell/bash-tool-scripts/README.md

 Daniel Kehoe added a line to the README as an experiment with branching and pull requests.

+It's just an experiment so no need to accept the pull request.

 They complement Nano, Debian's recommended text editor.
 Though simple, Nano works with multiple files while cutting & pasting, and searching & replacing.
 Like Emacs, it uses Bash-like keyboard shortcuts: see